 Often when anyone is celebrated, it becomes human nature to tear that person down for wrongs, or missteps, a lack of perfection, and the legacy of that person is painted with that brush; yet who among us, whether now or even moreso ensconced in those cultures of yesteryear, can claim perfect judgement in tumultuous times.

-Or Valdes (founder of the Waldensians), who was bannished and forbidden to preach by Pope Lucius III.
+Even earlier than Hus, however, we can see efforts to spread the gospel of grace over works.
+Valdes (founder of the Waldensians), and his followers were banished and forbidden to preach by Pope Lucius III, and were the subject of relentless persecution in the 12th century.
 They were formally condemned in 1184, and suffered such severe persecution by the Catholic Church, they were forced to travel and teach in secret, usually in two’s, and usually unmarried men, as they expected to die for their choice.

 Romans 3:21–28; Galatians 2:16; Ephesians 2:8–9; Philippians 3:8–11

 21 But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it— 22 the righteousness of God through faith in Jesus Christ for all who believe.
 For there is no distinction: 23 for fall have sinned and fall short of the glory of God, 24 and are justified by his grace as a gift, through the redemption that is in Christ Jesus, 25 whom God put forward as a propitiation by his blood, to be received by faith.
 This was to show God’s righteousness, because in his divine forbearance he had passed over former sins.
 26 It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus